feel-the-force-ftf/feel-the-force/README.md

 6. Processing robot demonstrations

-If you are using robot demonstrations (e.g., collected via teleoperation), follow these steps:
+If you are processing robot demonstrations (e.g., collected via teleoperation), follow these steps:

 The process is slightly different from processing human demonstrations (no need to run convert_pkl_human_to_robot.py) :
 ```